xvzc/chezmoi.nvim/README.md

   },
 }
 ```

+The `ignore_patterns` option accepts Lua patterns to match against filenames.
+Files matching these patterns will not trigger automatic `chezmoi apply` when saved, even if watch mode is enabled.

 ### Automatically Running `chezmoi apply` In Specific Directories
 The below configuration wll allow you to automatically apply changes on files under chezmoi source path.